-Both Ellington and our Manager are registered as investment advisers under the Investment Advisers Act of 1940, as amended, or the Advisers Act, and are subject to the regulatory oversight of the Investment Management Division of the SEC.
+Ellington is registered as an investment adviser under the Investment Advisers Act of 1940, as amended, or the Advisers Act, and is subject to the regulatory oversight of the Investment Management Division of the SEC.
+In addition, our Manager has filed a Form ADV with the SEC to register separately as an investment adviser under the Advisers Act.

-Dividend Policy
+Distribution Policy